Pine64: Notebook computers

 In November 2016, the Pinebook, a netbook built around an Allwinner A64 SoC with 2 GiB of RAM and a 16 GiB eMMC module, was announced.
 Pre-release comments in Make wrote that the A64's closest analog was two to three times the A64's price, and that the A64 continued the Raspberry Pi's trend of breaking barriers for engineers.

 Production started in April 2017.
 The Pinebook can only be obtained via a build-to-order system, potential buyers have to wait weeks or even months for an order code which then has to be redeemed within 72 hours.
 The hardware is priced at $99, but due to a $30 shipping fee and country-dependent import duties and taxes, the final price is higher.
 The Pinebook was notably used by the KDE team to improve Plasma on ARM desktops.
-In a review of the final hardware by Linux.com, the reviewer was surprised at his ability to have the full, albeit slow, Mate desktop environment at the A64's price.
+In a review of the final hardware by Linux.com, the reviewer was surprised at the ability to have the full, albeit slow, Mate desktop environment at the A64's price.
 Phoronix's benchmarks indicated similar CPU performance to a Raspberry Pi 3.

-In July 2019, the company announced the PineBook Pro, a netbook based around the Rockchip RK3399 SoC which is also used in the ROCKPro64.
+In July 2019, the company announced the PineBook Pro, a netbook based around the Rockchip RK3399 SoC which is also used in the RockPro64.
 The pre-order system went live on July 25, 2019.
 The device was priced at $199, though the final price after shipping and import duties and taxes was higher.
 On March 15, 2020, it was announced that the PineBook Pro will ship with Arch Linux based Manjaro Linux as the default operating system.

 Smartphone

-As of 2019, Pine64 is working on a Linux smartphone, PinePhone, using a quad-core ARM Cortex-A53 64-Bit System on a chip (SoC).
+As of 2019, Pine64 is working on a Linux smartphone, PinePhone, using a quad-core ARM Cortex-A53 64-bit system on a chip (SoC).
 The aim is for the phone to be compatible with any mainline Linux kernel and to "support existing and well established Linux-on-Phone projects", as a community-developed smartphone.
 After an initial BraveHeart release for early adopters in February 2020, the company continued releasing Community Editions that incrementally improve the design.
 The community support has been excellent, with 17 different OSes released for the device.
-In October 2021, the company announced the PinePhone Pro based on a binned RK3399 SoC with additional RAM and MMC storage, as well as higher resolution cameras.
+In October 2021, the company announced the PinePhone Pro based on a binned RK3399 SoC with additional RAM and MMC storage, and higher resolution cameras.

 Tablets

 In May 2020, Pine64 announced the PineTab tablet, with an optional detachable backlit keyboard.
 It is a 10" tablet based on the same technology as the PinePhone, but without the modem and kill switches of that model.
 In August 2021, the company announced the PineNote.
 The PineNote is a 10" tablet with a Rockchip RK3566 and 4 GiB RAM, the same configuration used for the new Quartz64 SBCs.
-The tablet features a 227 DPI touchscreen Eink display panel that also includes a Wacom digitizer layer for stylus support.
+The tablet features a 227 DPI touchscreen E Ink display panel that also includes a Wacom digitizer layer for stylus support.
 In December 2022, Pine64 announced the PineTab 2, intended to be a successor to the original PineTab, which was heavily impacted by shipping delays and component shortages.